samdouble/migration-visualizer/README.md

 # Migration Visualizer

-A migration visualizer for Knex.js
+This tool outputs Entity Relationship diagrams for Knex.js and Kysely migrations in Mermaid format.

 ## Usage